 Colour charts are an important tool that I use in my art practice.
 For many, this can be a seemingly pointless or cumbersome task but I find that it’s extremely helpful to me for a number of reasons.
 For those of you who aren’t seasoned color-charting veterans, I’m going to share with you how I use them in my practice and the advantages of including them in yours.
-I also have a SPECIAL BONUS for you at the end.

 I was first introduced to colour charting as part of colour theory class in art school.
 In that exercise, it was more about using paint or gouache to study colour mixing and practice making gradations as well as exploring other colour combinations and palettes.
 This is a valuable exercise for any artist wanting to grow their understanding and ability with color mixing and theory.
 My current use of colour charts is as a means of having a visual catalog and reference for my sets of pencils and any other art supply like markers, gouache, and acrylic paint that I use in my artwork.